yene/go-cronic/README.md

 # or set new path with -c
 ./cronic -c ./path/chronic.conf echo "hello world"
 ```

+> To change mail template or subject modify the code.

 ## Releae
 `cronic` in this repo is the binary for linux